MarcAnt01/ACSwitch/README.md

 ## Building

-Building is supported on Linux only and has been tested on Ubuntu 18.10 Desktop, Mac environments may need some changes to the scripts and Windows users may need WSL along with some changes to paths.
+Building is only supported on Linux and has been tested on Ubuntu 18.10 Desktop, Mac environments may need some changes to the scripts and Windows users WSL with some changes to paths.
 To build ACSwitch,

 1. Export NDK path to `ANDROID_NDK_HOME` environment variable.
 2. Run `build.sh` script in root of ACSwitch project folder.